Stroke Service

 PGY-2 Neurology resident

-• Responsible for placing orders, calling consults, admitting patients, discharging patients, performing stroke consults from other services.
+Responsible for placing orders, calling consults, discharging patients

 Psychiatry intern